 Do we need religion to keep people moral?

-Before we go on to explore how humanists believe we might be able to build morality, it is worth exploring some of the criticisms of a humanist approach to ethics.
+Before we go on to explore how humanists believe we might be able to build morality, it is worth exploring some of the criticisms of a humanist approach to ethics (some religious, some not) and assessing the humanist responses to such criticisms.

 Without religion, people will cease to have any concern for right and wrong.